-The appointed person responsible for first aid: Miss Orphanou
+The appointed person responsible for first aid: Mrs Kahoutkova

 All of the staff are trained in paediatric first aid and this training is updated every three years.
-We ensure there is at least one person who holds a current full (12 hour) paediatric first aid (PFA) certificate on the premises and available at all times when children are present.
-All first aid trained staff are listed in every room.
+We ensure all staff hold a current full (12 hour) paediatric first aid (PFA) certificate on the premises and available at all times when children are present.
+New staff will undertake the training as soon as possible if they don't already hold a current certificate.
+All first aid trained staff are listed in the cloakroom.
 When children are taken on an outing away from our nursery, we will always ensure they are accompanied by at least one member of staff who holds a current full (12 hour) PFA certificate.
 A first aid bag is taken on all outings, along with any medication that needs to be administered in an emergency, including inhalers etc.